AdobeDocs/experience-manager-65.en/help/sites-authoring/task-content.md

 #### Task List {#task-list}

-Click the ellipsis button at the bottom-right of the tasks tile to display the your inbox filtered on the tasks related to the project.
+Click the ellipsis button at the bottom-right of the tasks tile to display your inbox filtered on the tasks related to the project.
 The task details are displayed along with metadata such as due date, assignee, priority, and status.

 ![Project task inbox](assets/project-tasks.png)